 Senior Offline Captioner, and once they make it an official position, Senior Executive of Dad Jokes and Puns.

 In a few words, what does that entail?

-Mostly I do transcription work for pop-on captioning, but lately I’ve been handling a wider range of responsibilities like roll-up, automation reviews, short forms, and reformats.
+Mostly I do transcription work for pop-on captioning, but lately I’ve been handling a wider range of responsibilities like roll-up, short forms, and reformats.

 In general, what does your workday typically look like?

 Since becoming a remote captioner, my day often starts the night before with downloading videos for my assignments the next day.
 Oddly enough, having the cheapest Internet package from my provider doesn’t allow for fast download speeds.
 My daily work shift itself doesn’t change much from one day to the next.
 My time is spent juggling scheduler assignments with short form orders that come in on a regular basis.
 I prefer the NFL ones, particularly deep into the offseason when the lack of games being played requires some creativity to fill up the air time.

 What is the most engaging part of your role?
 What makes you laugh, if anything?

 The most engaging part of my role is also the same thing that makes me laugh, and that is captioning cartoons.
 I thrived in the cartoon section of sound effects training because it’s the kind of assignment that gives me the most freedom in flexing my imagination, especially in a show like The Amazing World of Gumball where the pitch of their voices will change in an instant or when they make noises that can be as hilarious as the description itself.
 I tried captioning [ Leaf blower blows ] in a Gumball episode, but it didn’t make it past review.
 I’ve also recently been able to work on We Bare Bears, SuperMansion, and an episode of the new Samurai Jack series.
 Spoiler alert: it’s good.

 What is the most challenging part of your role?